 \subsection{Fragmentations and laminations}

-Aldous, Evans and Pitman \cite{AldousPitman1998, EvansPitman1998, Pitman1999} initiated the study of fragmentation processes derived by deleting one by one the edges of tree-like structures uniformly at random.
-As time passes, the deletion of edges creates more and more connected components whose sequence of sizes is called the fragmentation process of the tree.
-Aldous, Evans and Pitman studied the case of a uniform random tree with $n$ labelled vertices and showed that the associated fragmentation process, suitably rescaled, converges to the fragmentation process of the Brownian CRT, as $n \rightarrow \infty$; see also \cite{Brou2016, MarckertWang2019}.
+Aldous, Evans and Pitman \cite{AldousPitman1998, EvansPitman1998, Pitman1999} initiated the study of fragmentation processes derived by deleting the edges of (random) trees one by one, uniformly at random.
+As time passes, the deletion of edges creates more and more connected components whose ordered sequence of sizes is called the fragmentation process of the tree.
+Aldous, Evans and Pitman studied the case of a uniform random tree with $n$ labelled vertices and showed that the associated fragmentation process, suitably rescaled, converges to the fragmentation process of the Brownian CRT as $n \rightarrow \infty$; see also \cite{Brou2016, MarckertWang2019}.
 This latter is connected to the standard additive coalescent via a deterministic time-change and it is constructed by cutting down the skeleton of the Brownian CRT in a Poisson manner.
 Aldous and Pitman \cite{AldousPitmanI2000} (see also \cite{EvansPitman1998}) established a similar result in the broader context of $\mathbf{p}$-trees.
-They showed that this fragmentation process converges after rescaling to the fragmentation process of the limiting Inhomogeneous CRT.
-Recently, the authors \cite{Berzunza2020} studied the case of critical Galton-Watson trees conditioned on having $n$ vertices, whose offspring distribution $\mu$ belongs to the domain of attraction of a stable law of index $\alpha \in (1,2]$ ($\alpha$-stable Galton-Watson trees).
+They showed that this fragmentation process converges after rescaling to the fragmentation process of the Inhomogeneous CRT.
+Recently, the first authors \cite{Berzunza2020} studied the case of critical Galton-Watson trees conditioned on having $n$ vertices, whose offspring distribution $\mu$ belongs to the domain of attraction of a stable law of index $\alpha \in (1,2]$ ($\alpha$-stable Galton-Watson trees).
 In this case, the limit is the fragmentation process of the so-called $\alpha$-stable L\'evy tree constructed by cutting down its skeleton in a Poisson manner.